mkorpar/swsharp/README.md

 2. swsharpn - Module is used for aligning nucleotide sequnces.
 3. swsharpp - Module is used for aligning protein sequnces.
 4. swsharpnc - Module is used for aligning which searches the best scores on both strands of a nucleotide sequnces.
+5. swsharpdb - Module is used for aligning two protein sequence databases.

 ## EXAMPLES